iorellana21/code-refactor/README.md

 # Code-Refactor

+## Description
+Refactoring Horiseon website to make it more accessible.
 ## What Was Done
-Perfomed code-refactor on original html and css files for Horiseon website - from restructuring order, updating tags, consolidating classes, correcting broken link.
+Perfomed code-refactor on original-html and original-css files for Horiseon website - from restructuring order, updating tags, consolidating classes, correcting broken link.

 #### 1. HTML
 * Apply correct indentation and spacing